Articles of Association

 Any administrator who has been appointed to carry out a mandate that has fallen vacant in the interim shall only remain a administrator until that mandate has expired.
 Administrators whose term of office is of limited duration must take the initiative before its expiry to have the general meeting convened to appoint new administrators.
 If they fail to do so, they must continue to carry out their duties until they are replaced, without prejudice to their liability for any damage caused by their failure to do so.

 The administrative body may elect a chairman, a vice-chairman, a secretary and a treasurer from among its members.
-The chairman, the vice-chairman and the secretary shall automatically be the chairman, vice-chairman and secretary of the general meetings.

 Art.
 14. The administrative body directs the association’s affairs and represents it in and out of court.
 The administrative body is competent for all matters except those reserved by law or by the statutes to the general assembly.